Rapptz/discord.py/docs/api.rst

         To get the message being reacted, access it via :attr:`Reaction.message`.

     :param reaction: A :class:`Reaction` showing the current state of the reaction.
-    :param user: A :class:`User` or :class:`Member` of the user who removed the reaction.
+    :param user: A :class:`User` or :class:`Member` of the user whose reaction was removed.

 .. function:: on_raw_reaction_remove(payload)